CANADA FAMILY ADVENTURE HOLIDAY

 Hit the town of Whistler where a dazzling array of adrenaline fueled activities will leave the kids speechless.
 Adults are of course allowed to participate too.
 End your trip in the beautiful city of Vancouver.
 Pack your camera, hiking boots and a huge sense of adventure for you are about to go on a trip of a lifetime!

-- Flights: Flights from UK regional airports to Calgary (YYC), return from Vancouver (YVR)
+- Flights: International flights from UK to Calgary (YYC), Vancouver (YVR) to UK

 - Transport: Car hire from airport pick-up to airport drop-off

-- Accommodation: 14 nights in apartments, hotels & lodges
+- Accommodation: 14 nights in hotels, cabins & lodges with great wilderness views

 - Meals: Breakfasts where stated